Thanks to better care, pets are living longer now than they ever have before – but as pets get older, they need extra care and attention.

 It may be tempting to introduce a new pet into the home as your pet gets older, but you should consult with your veterinarian before adding a puppy or kitten.
 Ideally, a new pet should be introduced when your older pet is still active and can move away from the younger animal if he/she needs a “time-out.”
 Senior pets need to know they have a quiet, secure place where they can walk away and rest, undisturbed, in comfort.

-This information is based on our client brochure, available in English and Spanish.
+This information is based on our client brochure, available in English (Senior Pets) and Spanish (Mascotas de Edad Avanzada).